dakiefer/GEW_dispersion_script/README.md

 Created 2022 by Daniel A. Kiefer while at Institut Langevin, ESPCI Paris.

-If this code is useful to you, please cite as:
+If this code is useful to you, please cite it as:

 > Kiefer, D. A. (2022).
-GEW dispersion script [Computer software]. https://doi.org/TODO
+GEW dispersion script [Computer software]. https://doi.org/10.5281/zenodo.7010603

 and also